-How to Support Your Loved One
+How to Support Your Loved One with Lung Cancer

 As the caregiver of someone with lung cancer, you are focused on your loved one's needs and well-being.
 It's often easy to forget that caregivers have needs too, and balancing your loved one's needs with your own can be difficult.
 By seeking support and giving attention to your own health, you can keep well and even be a better caregiver.

-Taking care of your own health also helps keep your loved on healthy.
+Taking care of your own health also helps keep your loved one healthy.
 Stay up to date on your flu and pneumonia vaccinations, try to eat right and exercise, and make sure you get enough sleep.

 Lean on Others